-This module examines the basic principles on which clinical massage therapy is based, including but not limited to: assessment, treatment plan development and implementation, mechanisms of injury and tissue repair, and the pain-spasmischemia cycle.
-The module also introduces students to biomechanics and Proprioceptive Neuromuscular Facilitation techniques.
-The course examines theories and applications related to the basic clinical massage therapy, focusing on various regions of the body in order to affect musculoskeletal holding patterns resulting in a balanced realignment of the body structure.
-Other topics covered in this module include career preparation and professional development related to the field of massage therapy.
+This module examines the basic principles on which clinical massage therapy is based, including but not limited to: assessments, treatment plan development and implementation, mechanisms of injury and tissue repair, and the pain-spasm-ischemia cycle.
+Students will learn Proprioceptive Neuromuscular Facilitation techniques and basic Clinical Massage Therapy theory and application focusing on various regions of the body in order to affect musculoskeletal holding patterns resulting in a balanced realignment of the body structure.
+Students will receive a minimum of eight (8) hours of anatomy and physiology of the digestive and urinary systems instruction, in addition to seven (7) hours of pathologies of the digestive and urinary systems instruction.
+Students will receive a minimum of eight (8) hours of kinesiology instruction as it relates to the muscles of the shoulder and arm.